 Accessibility and Assisted Travel

-At Bruton there is no problem with getting onto trains on Platform 1, leaving for Bristol and stations on the way there, or for trains arriving from Weymouth and stations on the way from there.
+At Bruton there is no problem with getting onto trains on Platform 1, leaving for Bristol or Waterloo and stations on the way, or for trains arriving from Weymouth and stations on the way.

-The difficulty is with trains arriving at Platform 2 from the Bristol direction and from London Waterloo, or leaving in the Yeovil and Weymouth direction, since the footbridge over the tracks has no ramp for wheelchairs.
+The difficulty is with trains arriving at Platform 2 from Bristol or Waterloo or leaving in the Weymouth direction, since the footbridge over the tracks has no ramp for wheelchairs.
 Construction of a ramp would involve huge capital costs, and many other places would have priority before Bruton for any funds available.
-Passengers on GWR services should call the company at least 24 hours before travel and they can arrange help for you.
+However, if you call Great Western Railway at least 24 hours before travel they can arrange help for you on their trains.
 The number for this service is 0800 197 1329 (lines open 0700 -